Funnels, funnels, funnels.

 Have you ever wanted to know the secret to attracting more readers, building your email list, and selling more of your books?
-Have you ever wondered how other authors seem to do all of that AND not be contantly marketing/working (meaning they’ve got more time on their hands for writing and personal time)?
+Have you ever wondered how other authors seem to do all of that AND not be constantly marketing/working (meaning they've got more time on their hands for writing and personal time)?

 That's all attainable by setting up a sales funnel!
 I love watching funnels come together (like pieces of a puzzle coming together).
 If the term "sales funnel" sounds a little scary, think of it like this -

-Sales funnels for fiction authors are the journey you are bringing your readers on.
+A sales funnel is the journey you are bringing your readers on.

-It’s simply the process of leading your reader from the first visit of your website to selling them your book.
-When set up correctly, it allows you to make sales on autopilot – freeing up alot of your time and energy.
+It's simply the process of leading your reader from the first visit of your website to selling them your book.
+When set up correctly, it allows you to make sales on autopilot - freeing up a lot of your time and energy.

 Below you'll find a graphic that I use to explain what a sales funnel should look like for a fiction author:

 Now I'm going to break down this journey a bit.

 The top cloud is filled with all of your awareness tactics.
 This cloud is the widest opening where you'll see your author website, social media accounts, content, ads, guest posts, interviews, opt-ins, and other marketing efforts pouring in.
 At the top of this funnel, you’re talking to a lot of different people at once: you’re introducing yourself to new visitors and engaging long-time fans and customers simultaneously.

 When those visitors start to listen and engage with the content you’re sharing, they officially enter the sales funnel.
 They’re interested has been piqued or they are maybe just curious about your writing.
 They lean in; they want to know more.
 At best, these leads are your ideal reader.

 You are starting to establish trust and you've got their attention.
 They make a confirmed interest in wanting your books.
 They are making a decision to buy!